JF002/Touchradio/README.md

 At that time, I received my first RaspberryPi.
 Id did not take long for me until I found it a usefule and practical use!
 I'm going to build my kitchen radio based on a RasberrpyPi, which will allow me to play my whole music library and web streams!

-I did a lot of research and analysis: I had to find a suitable `touchscreen </posts/un-ecran-tactile-hdmi-pour-le-raspberrypi.html>`__, a `suitable graphical framework </posts/touchradio-passage-a-qt5.html>`__, the underlying audio system (I finally choose LMS and Squeezelite, but I also tried OMXPlayer and MPD, for example).
+I did a lot of research and analysis: I had to find a suitable [touchscreen] (http://blog.slashome.fr.cr/posts/un-ecran-tactile-hdmi-pour-le-raspberrypi.html), a [suitable graphical framework] (http://blog.slashome.fr.cr/posts/touchradio-passage-a-qt5.html), the underlying audio system (I finally choose LMS and Squeezelite, but I also tried OMXPlayer and MPD, for example).

 Finally, once I did all these choices and tested them, I switched to the development phase of this first prototype.
 Of course, this is not a very big and complicated project, but it is not easy to find free time and motivation after a 8 hours coding day at work, and without neglecting my private life, my hobbys and my other projects.

 -----------
 Development
 -----------
-Touchradio is based on `Qt5 <http://qt-project.org/qt5>`__ and `QtQuick2 <http://qt-project.org/doc/qt-5.0/qtquick/qtquick-index.html>`__.
+Touchradio is based on [Qt5] (http://qt-project.org/qt5) and [QtQuick2] (http://qt-project.org/doc/qt-5.0/qtquick/qtquick-index.html).
 Because Qt5 is a multi platform library, Touchradio should work on any system compatible with Qt5/QtQuick.
 I choose Qt5 because of its graphical functionalities oriented to mobile and touch applications, and its support for the RaspberryPi.
 The whole source code is written in C++, without any other dependance.

 --------------------